vertex-analytics/docs/src/manual/manual.md

       }
       ```

-      - This is the first method that is called when a script is run as soon as the current script's custom [feed](../class/src/index.js~feed.html) object (`class CustomFeed extends v9.feed`) is instantiated.
+      - This is the first method that is called when a script is run.
 It only runs once.

       - Parameters